Who to contact about travel impacted by Covid-19 >>

 Nearby Jackson Lake also offers boat rental, lake cruises and kayaking to get out on the water.

-When the sun goes down, Jenny Lake Lodge organizes evening activities from star gazing, interpretive specialists from wildlife experts to geologists and evening entertainment from cocktails to croquet and wine on the lawn.
+When the sun goes down, Jenny Lake Lodge organises evening activities from star gazing, interpretive specialists from wildlife experts to geologists and evening entertainment from cocktails to croquet and wine on the lawn.

 Jenny Lake Lodge is located in the heart of Grand Teton National Park, approximately a 30 minute drive from Jackson Hole Airport.